Meet Your Mentor Coach

 I know how much being a career coach means to me, and thus, this program was born.

 *Students who have previously completed an ICF Approved coach training program are eligible to receive the designation of Certified Career Transitions Coach.
 In addition, all students, not just those who have completed an ICF Approved coaching program, will earn 10.5 ICF Approved Continuing Coach Education Units in the category of Core Competencies.

-- Many visions fail.
-Don’t let yours and learn how to create a vision for yourself and for others that doesn’t just feel expansive and energetic in the moment, but lasts a lifetime.
+Many visions fail.
+Learn how to create a vision for yourself and for your clients that doesn’t just feel expansive and energetic in the moment, but lasts a lifetime.
 You will gain an understanding of the importance of a vision and how it keeps you (and your clients) motivated and inspired.

 - Learn why vision matters and how it guides the rest of the coaching process.

 - Discover the nuts and bolts of a successful vision.